storj/docs/app/(docs)/object-mount/windows/features/page.md

 - Applies performance and tuning options (cache settings & location, multipart thresholds, etc.)
 - Logs operations to the standard Object Mount log file

-### Best practices for using Fast Paste
+### Best Practices for using Fast Paste

 - Store original media locally, then copy and **Fast Paste** it to cloud when ready
-- For large archive folders, use copy and **Fast Paste** to quickly duplicate into your S3 bucket.
+- For large archive folders, use copy then **Fast Paste** to quickly duplicate them into your S3 bucket.

 ## Pinning on Windows